Technigo/project-happy-thoughts-api/README.md

 ### Logging
 Integrate logging to capture and analyze application events.

-## View It Live

-The API is live and can be accessed at [Project Happy Thoughts API](https://movie-app-406016.el.r.appspot.com/thoughts).
+The API is live and can be accessed at [Project Happy Thoughts API](https://movie-app-406016.el.r.appspot.com).

+- The endpoint "/" returns documentation of [Happy-Thoughts API Express List Endpoints](https://movie-app-406016.el.r.appspot.com/).
+- A minimum of one endpoint to return a **collection** of results (array of elements) is available at [Thoughts Collection](https://movie-app-406016.el.r.appspot.com/thoughts).
+- A minimum of one endpoint to return a **single** result (single element) is available at [Single Thought](https://movie-app-406016.el.r.appspot.com/thoughts/65678a2200447e5aa66c2b27).

+Feel free to explore the various endpoints and interact with the API using your preferred API client or tools like Postman.

 Feel free to explore the various endpoints and interact with the API using your preferred API client or tools like Postman.